naiquevin/blog-src/content/python-itertools.md

 This gives us a list of lists and we still need to flatten it.
 There are of course many ways to do this, one way is to use ``reduce``.
-But here is an elegant way using ``itertools.chain``. ``chain`` takes many iterables as arguments and chains or appends them at ends. (**Edit**:
+But here is an elegant way using ``itertools.chain``. ``chain`` takes many iterables as arguments and chains or appends them at ends.

-As correctly pointed out by
+_**Edit**: As correctly pointed out by
-[masklinn on hacker news](https://news.ycombinator.com/item?id=5767462), it's better to use ``imap`` instead of ``map`` and also the alternate ``chain`` constructor ``chain.from_iterable`` to avoid passing the lazy object as *args since the former will result in eager evaluation).
+[masklinn on hacker news](https://news.ycombinator.com/item?id=5767462), it's better to use ``imap`` instead of ``map`` and also the alternate ``chain`` constructor ``chain.from_iterable`` to avoid passing the lazy object as \*args since unpacking with \*args will result in eager evaluation._

 Let's define a function ``flatmap`` that will map a function to a list of items and flatten the resulting list of lists.

 ```python